 Staff on duty should be present at their designated place at 8.50am.
-At the end of the day, each staff member is to stand at their class outside door/on path to see them safely off the premises.
+At the end of the day, each staff member should greet the class at the outside door/on path to see them safely off the premises.
 Parents should remain at the bottom of the path.
 All staff should be fully aware of playtime procedures, rules, sanctions and rewards and apply them consistently.

-When on duty, staff should circulate and take the opportunity to socialise with children from the other class.
+When on duty, staff should circulate and take the opportunity to socialise with children and families from other classes.
 Whilst maintaining an overview of the play area and spotting potential problems before they escalate.
 No hot drinks should be taken onto the playground.